Subpart F Income Reporting (2018) – Subpart F CFC Tax Basics

-Corporate tax law is very tough and the Controlled Foreign Corporation is a very complicated area of Tax Law.
+Corporate tax law is very tough and the CFC Rules (aka Controlled Foreign Corporation) are a very complicated area of Corporate/International Tax Law.

-There are six main questions to consider when dealing with a Controlled Foreign Corporation.
+There are six main questions to consider when dealing with a CFC.
 We will list and summarize each consideration below.

 - What is a Controlled Foreign Corporation?